 Similarly, you may feel fine right after the crash, but later on, you begin to notice pain in your neck or back.
 The force of even a minor rear-end accident can be enough to jerk your neck, which could result in injury to areas like your neck or spine.
 Again, the insurance company will probably argue against paying your bills, since you didn’t get medical treatment right away or bother to file a police report.

 You are required by law to file a police report, particularly in certain circumstances.
 This includes if one car was considerably damaged or one or more people were hurt or killed.
 Not doing so could result in a fine or even jail time.

 Many counties don’t send police to the scene of an accident when the damage is minor and the drivers are uninjured.
 But, that doesn’t mean you can’t still file a report.
 You can go to the station, or call the police after a car accident.
 Some precincts may allow you to file online as well.
 No matter what method you choose, it’s important that you do it right away because you only have a 10-day window to report the accident.

 If you’ve recently been in a minor accident and you’re not sure what you need to do, you should contact a lawyer for advice.
 Our attorneys at Staver Accident Injury Lawyers, P.C. help motorists no matter how big or small the accident.
 The important part is to make sure you’re covered against any future incidents.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 To schedule a free consultation, contact us at (312) 236-2900 right away.